declare-lab/MELD/README.md

 To download the data please visit - http://bit.ly/MELD-raw

+# Paper

+The paper explaining this dataset can be found - https://github.com/SenticNet/MELD/blob/master/MELD.pdf

 # Raw data

 Raw data can be obtained by downloading each XXX.tar.gz file